 Therefore it was determined that a pragmatic interim approach was required.
 SPS will work with the RCR and SCoR and specialist radiographers and pharmacists to produce exemplar PGD templates for commonly used contrast media which can then be adopted by NHS organisations.
 The aim of these templates is to produce a consistent presentation which has been reviewed by specialists within the field who will ensure that the legislative and clinical parameters have been fully considered and accomplished as far as is possible.
 It is intended that these PGDs will be available (and will be updated as required) until other mechanisms for administration are in place.

-It is envisaged that the first of these PGD templates will be available in the summer of 2018 and will be hosted on the SPS website and linked from the websites of the RCR and SCoR.
+It is envisaged that the first of these PGD templates will be available in late 2018 and will be hosted on the SPS website and linked from the websites of the RCR and SCoR.
 A workplan with details of those PGDs to be produced and estimated time scales for release is available below and will be updated as the project develops.

 1 The Ionising Radiation (Medical Exposure) Regulations 2000, Statutory Instrument No. 1059.
 London, UK: HMSO 2000. http://www.legislation.gov.uk/uksi/2000/1059/made (Accessed Sept 2016)